-An integral part of his artistic life is the Paris based Secession Orchestra he founded in 2011, of which he is both Artistic and Musical Director.
-Taking the ideals of the Viennese Secession movement as the starting point, the repertoire encompasses music from Mahler, Bartók and Debussy through rarely performed scores to contemporary music.
-They give over 50 concerts each year including residencies at venues such as the Musée du Louvre.
+He is both Artistic and Musical Director of Secession Orchestra, which he founded in 2011.
+Taking the ideals of the Viennese Secession movement as the starting point, the repertoire encompasses music from Mahler, Bartók and Debussy through to rarely performed scores to contemporary music.
+Session gives over 50 concerts each year including residencies at venues such as the Musée du Louvre.
 He also created and is Artistic Director of the festivals INTERVALLES in Paris and TERRAQUÉ in Carnac, Brittany.

-As a guest conductor, he has been invited to give concerts by Norwegian Radio Orchestra, Oslo Philharmonic, Odense Symphony, Orchestre Symphonique de Bretagne, Festival Orchestra of Sofia, Avanti!
+As a guest conductor, he has been invited to give concerts by Copenhagen Philharmonic, Norwegian Radio Orchestra, Oslo Philharmonic, Odense Symphony, Orchestre Symphonique de Bretagne, Festival Orchestra of Sofia, Avanti!
 Chamber Orchestra Finland, and Bit 20 Bergen.

 A specialist of Kaija Saariaho’s music, he has conducted the world premiere and several national premieres of the chamber version of her opera La Passion de Simone, including performances in Bratislava, Saint- Denis, Lublin, Clermont-Ferrand, Copenhagen, Bergen and Nantes.
 Further Saariaho credits include the world premiere of the chamber version of Quatre Instants which is also dedicated to him, the Danish premiere of the concerto Notes on Light (with cellist Jakob Kullberg), and regularly performs numerous works from her catalogue.

 2019 saw the release of a CD of her works for violin and orchestra on BIS Records with the Oslo Philharmonic and soloist Peter Herresthal.
 Lauded for its expressivity and virtuosity and nominated for a Spellemann Award, it was BBC Music Magazine’s Concerto Choice and “could scarcely be bettered” (Gramophone).
 Clément Mao-Takacs’s further recordings include Stockhausen’s Adieu for Crystal Classics, a disc of Jacques Ibert’s music for Timpani (awarded ‘5 diapasons’ by DIAPASON magazine) and Debussy “Fantaisie for piano and orchestra“ with the Secession Orchestra (Mirare).
 Upcoming releases include music by Stravinsky, Saariaho and Berg.